vsmolyakov/kaggle/README.md

 <img src="https://github.com/vsmolyakov/kaggle/blob/master/quora/figures/dataset.png" />
 </p>

 The figure above shows four examples from the dataset.
-To measure similarity between question pairs, features as shared words and pretrained Glove word embeddings were used.
-Additional features such as sentences distances can help improve the performance.
+To measure similarity between question pairs, features such as shared words and Glove word embeddings were used.
+Additional features such as sentences distances can help improve performance.

 References:
 *https://www.kaggle.com/c/quora-question-pairs*